jkapila/subtleperception_bak/content/posts/20210812-A-flow-to-test-your-hypothesis.md

 </br>
 {{% expand "More on RCTs and ODs" %}}

-Now let me now not hijack the discussion to what is *RCTs* and *Observational Data (ODs)* as it is more of _Philosphical Reasoning_ rather than other quality of data, but essentially what we are trying to find
+Now let me now not hijack the discussion to what is *RCTs* and *Observational Data (ODs)* as it is more of _Philosphical Reasoning_ rather than other quality of data, but essentially what we are trying to find is that can we by, using stats, identify *interesting patterns* in data.

+The only thing happens wit RCT data is that we tend to believe these intresting patterns coincide with some sort of _'Cause-Effect'_  kind of relationship.
+But essentially due to bia nature of ODs, we certainly cant conclude this.
+And hence, can only find _intresting_ patterns.

 {{% /expand %}}